phoenixperry/visualSynth/README.md

-######This is an arduino / processing project for making a one button synth that is also a drawing machine.
+#####This is an arduino / processing project for making a one button synth drawing machine.

-It makes stuff that looks like this
+It makes visual output that looks like this
 ![output image](output.png)

 The audio output is crunchtastic analog synth and created with this simple circuit
 ![circut](circuit_bb.png)

-The materials you'll need are: an Arduino micro
+######The materials you'll need are:
+* an Arduino micro

-a 10k 10k potentiometer
+* a 10k potentiometer

-a small 3" Diameter - 8 Ohm 1 Watt speaker
+* a small 3" Diameter - 8 Ohm 1 Watt speaker

-a push button
+* a push button

-jumper wires
+* jumper wires

-a breadboard
+* a breadboard

-and a microB usb cable
+* and a microB usb cable

 Sources:
 Dutch: https://www.kiwi-electronics.nl/